SwedbankPay/developer.swedbankpay.com/_includes/payment-resource.md

 The operations should be performed as described in each response and not as described here in the documentation.
-Always use the `method` as specified in the response by finding the appropriate operation based on its `rel` value.
+Always use the `href` and `method` as specified in the response by finding the appropriate operation based on its `rel` value.
 The only thing that should be hard coded in the client is the value of the `rel` and the request that will be sent in the HTTP body of the request